-I schedule a daily recurring task to write.
+I schedule a recurring daily task to write.
 Things reminds me of my task every day, and I take great satisfaction in checking off that task upon completion.

 While I write my current novel, I’m already ordering cover concepts for the sequel.
 I tell Things when I need to name the new novel and send it to my cover designer.
 Here, I’m scheduling this task for December 14.
 The new covers are due on January 15, and I want my designer to have a minimum of one month to design the concepts.
 I don’t need to remember.
 Things will remind me on December 14.

 I schedule pre-order uploads, editing, when I’m hitting my mailing list, everything.

 Things is the best $9.99 I ever spent.
 I haven’t missed a writing day since early spring, and I’ve never been this productive…or earned this much as an author.